CodingItWrong/outsidein.dev/docs/react/6-writing-data.md

 ## Creating the API Method

 Let's step back up to the E2E level and see if the E2E test has progressed.
-Rerun it and the console says:
+Rerun it and we still get the same failure:

+> CypressError: Timed out retrying: cy.wait() timed out waiting 5000ms for the 1st request to the route: 'addRestaurant'.
+No request ever occurred.

+What's the cause this time?
+Open the browser tools in Cypress and check the console tab.
+You should see an error:

 ```sh
 TypeError: api.createRestaurant is not a function